Faculty of Humanities, University of Sarajevo

-The Faculty of Humanities (Filozofski fakultet u Sarajevu) is the oldest and one of the most prominent faculties of the University of Sarajevo in Bosnia and Herzegovina.
+The Faculty of Humanities and Social Sciences (Filozofski fakultet u Sarajevu) is the oldest and one of the most prominent faculties of the University of Sarajevo in Bosnia and Herzegovina.
 The institution was established on 14 February 1950 by the decision of the People's Republic of Bosnia and Herzegovina.

 History

 The faculty was established in the post-World War II period on 14 February 1950 by the decision of the People's Republic of Bosnia and Herzegovina.
 It was established as a part of a unified institution, together with the Faculty of Natural Sciences, and included following eight subject areas: General and National History, Serbo-Croatian language and Yugoslav literature, German language and literature, French language and literature, Oriental Philology, Mathematics, Chemistry and Geography.
 Professor Anto Babić, one of the founders, was faculty first dean.
 Dr. Aleksandar Belić, president of the Serbian Academy of Sciences and Arts, delivered inaugural lecture of the institution November 1950.
 Faculty's main building was designed by Juraj Neidhardt and constructed between 1955 and 1959.